 4. Don’t underestimate the hormone changes –

-not something to be commented on by other people in a negative way.
+Not something to be commented on by other people in a negative way.
 Relaxin, progesterone…a long long list that I am not an expert in.
 I had never been pregnant before and I had no real idea of how drastically hormones changed in the female body and the complications that they cause (obviously not for everyone!).
 I had no idea about the side effects different hormones at different stages of pregnancy could cause and again, with a lot of googling I made sense of what was happening for me, but without knowing the intracicies of the female body changes at this time, I should have got help and advice earlier.
 Maisie Hill Period Power has really helped me think about my body post baby.
 Highly recommended.

 5. Adapt your abdominal work out don’t stop it –